The Weyl problem for unbounded convex domains in $\HH^3$: Bounds on principal curvatures

 \begin{proof}[Proof of Lemma \ref{lm:p-curvature}] We proceed by contradiction and assume that there exists $\epsilon>0$ such that for all $n$, there exists a convex subset $\Omega_n$ such that the induced metric on $\partial\Omega_n$ has curvature $K\in [-1+\epsilon,1/\epsilon]$ and injectivity radius bounded from below by $\epsilon$, while the principal curvatures of $\partial\Omega_n$ at a point $x_n$ are not in $[1/n,n]$.

-We apply Theorem \ref{tm:lab-compact} to a sequence of conformal parameterizations $\phi_n:\DD\to \partial \Omega_n$ of the disk of center $x_n$ and radius $\epsilon/2$, which are indeed topological disks by the asumption on the injectivity radius.
-Since the induced metrics on the $\phi_n(\DD)$ have curvature $K\in [-1+\epsilon, 1/\epsilon]$, there exists a subsequence such that the induced metrics converge to a limit $g_0$.
-Therefore, by Theorem \ref{tm:lab-compact}, after extracting another subsequence, there exists a sequence of isometries $(\psi_n)_{n\in \N}$ of $\HH^3$ such that \begin{enumerate} \item either the integral mean curvature on $\phi_n(\DD)$ tends to infinity, \item or the $\psi_n\circ\phi_n:\DD\to \HH^3$ converge smoothly to a smooth limit $\phi_\infty:\DD\to \HH^3$. \end{enumerate} Clearly the second hypothesis is excluded by the hypothesis on the principal curvatures of $\partial\Omega_n$ at $x_n$, so it is sufficient to exclude also the first case.
+We apply Theorem \ref{tm:lab-compact} to a sequence of parameterizations $\rho_n:\DD\to \partial \Omega_n$ of the disk of center $x_n$ and radius $\epsilon/2$, which are indeed topological disks by the asumption on the injectivity radius.
+Since the induced metrics on the $\rho_n(\DD)$ have curvature $K\in [-1+\epsilon, 1/\epsilon]$, there exists a subsequence such that the induced metrics converge to a limit $g_0$.
+Since the $\Omega_n$ have bounded curvature, we can choose the $\rho_n$ so that this convergence is $C^\infty$.
+Therefore, by Theorem \ref{tm:lab-compact}, after extracting another subsequence, there exists a sequence of isometries $(\psi_n)_{n\in \N}$ of $\HH^3$ such that \begin{enumerate} \item either the integral mean curvature on $\rho_n(\DD)$ tends to infinity, \item or the $\psi_n\circ\rho_n:\DD\to \HH^3$ converge smoothly to a smooth limit $\rho_\infty:\DD\to \HH^3$. \end{enumerate} Clearly the second hypothesis is excluded by the hypothesis on the principal curvatures of $\partial\Omega_n$ at $x_n$, so it is sufficient to exclude also the first case.

 Let $\Omega_n^1$ be the $1$-neighborhood of $\Omega_n$: